Dried flowers, preserved flowers.

 Can I order a dried flower delivery to Perth?

 Certainly can!
-Our deliveries have re-opened and can be placed online 24/7.
-For custom orders these will need to be ordered by phone, email or messaging.
+We delivery Monday – Saturday and orders can be placed online 24/7.
 Just browse our page here to see what is available and the order can be placed online at your convenience.
 Pickups up also available from our Mt Hawthorn shop, just give us an email or a call with the details!

 What are the care instructions?